 300,000 Regulations and Counting

-One would think that actions depriving citizens of liberty and property would be regarded as very serious matters within the United States government.
+One would think that actions depriving citizens of liberty would be regarded as very serious matters within the U.S. government.
 Leading all countries in the western tradition, the United States created, embodied and lived within a system of limited government.
 Each office and branch had a specific and most importantly, limited role.

-Therefore, it is astonishing when we arrive at a time in our history when unelected and unaccountable regulatory agents, can make rules, enforce those rules, and adjudicate those rules.
-And we are not speaking of $50 traffic tickets for failure to clean up after your dog; there are many rules and regulations which carry fines of $50,000 or more and ten years or more of jail time.
+Therefore, it is astonishing when we arrive at a time in our history when unelected and unaccountable regulatory agents can make rules, enforce those rules, and adjudicate those rules.
+And we are not speaking of $50 traffic tickets for failure to clean up after your dog.
+There are many rules and regulations which carry fines of $50,000 or more.
+Don’t forget the ten years or more of jail time.
 Even worse, many of these rules don’t even require intent to break the law or harm anyone.
-As a matter of fact, one can be sentenced to jail for ten years for an unwitting paperwork offense that harmed no one.
+As a matter of fact, HIPAA law violations can sentence to jail for ten years for an unwitting paperwork offense.
+That is, even if that harmed no one.

 That’s serious punishment.
-It is the kind of punishment that should require public debate and be written into the law code where every citizen can be aware of it and know which Congressmen and Senators voted for or against it.
+It is the kind of punishment that should require public debate.
+It should also be written into the law code where every citizen can be aware of it.
+We should know which Congressmen and Senators voted for or against it.
 It has been stated from Montesquieu to Madison, that to place law-making, enforcement, and justice in the hands of a single body is tyranny.

 Copland Says HIPAA Agencies Making Law, Rather than Executing Law